box/box-typescript-sdk-gen/docs/webLinks.md

   - Used as `web_link_id` in path `path` of the API call
 - requestBody `UpdateWebLinkByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateWebLinkByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns